kirlosmagdy/dbt_snowflake_project/README.md

-# End-to-End Data Engineering Project with dbt, Snowflake & Apache Airflow
+# End-to-End Data Engineering Project with dbt, Snowflake

 ## 📌 Overview
 This project demonstrates a **complete data engineering pipeline** built using: